lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

     :disable-job: Whether to disable the job (default: false)
     :dist-binary: Whether to build a binary wheel distribution. (default: true)
     :git-url: URL clone project from. (default: $GIT_URL/$PROJECT)
+    :mvn-opts: Sets MAVEN_OPTS to start up the JVM running Maven. (default: '')
+    :mvn-params: Additional mvn parameters to pass to the CLI. (default: '')
+    :mvn-version: Version of maven to use. (default: mvn35)
     :parallel: Boolean indicator for tox to run tests in parallel or series.
        (default: false, in series)
     :pre-build-script: Shell script to execute before the tox builder.
 For